zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/4-labs-github-merge-commit-pullrequest/4-labs-github-merge-commit-pullrequest.md

   ![](./images/git-hub-branch-browser-create-pull-request.png " ")

-3. Enter the title for the pull request, **include your LWMS ID** (you can find that by visiting the [LWMS](http://bit.ly/oraclelwms)) in the title.
+3. Enter the title for the pull request, **include your WMS ID** (you can find that by visiting the [WMS](http://bit.ly/oraclewms)) in the title.
 PRs will not be approved without this ID.
 4. Click **Create pull request**.
     ![](./images/git-hub-pull-request-title-comment.png " ")
   A status page is displayed indicating that you have created a pull request along with the request number (for example, #1770), that it is pending review, and that merging is blocked.